terriburns/Drakes-Next-Big-Hit/readme.md

   50% are followed by adjectives
 ```

+50% for nouns is closer to 70% than (as per the Pick One implementation) 100%, and 50% for verbs is closer to 30% than 0.
 In many cases, it's proven that Top Two is more effective, but in certain circumstances it does have it's drawbacks.
 For example:

 If the test corpus returns that 95% of verbs are followed by nouns, and 5% of verbs are followed by adjectives, a random selection between noun vs adjective will again, tend to 50/50 results.
 In practice, the results would have been more accurate had nouns followed verbs 100% of the time rather than 50, as per the Pick One implementation.